AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/sharepoint-modules.md

 #### Watch events

-This instant trigger module starts a scenario when an
+This instant trigger module starts a scenario when an item is added, updated, or deleted in SharePoint.

 <table style="table-layout:auto">
  <col>